blockie710/LightHostFork/readme.md

 ### Compilation Steps

 1. Clone this repository
-2. Open the `LightHost.jucer` file with Projucer
+2. Open the `NovaHost.jucer` file with Projucer
 3. Select your target platform and export the project
 4. Build using your platform's development environment